moshegreen/moshegreen.github.io/README.md

 - `js/main.js` – small script for toggling the navigation menu on mobile.

 To preview locally, open `index.html` in your browser.

+## Content Integrity
+This clone intentionally preserves the original text and layout from the Levin Fisher site without modification.